-The real pain in the ass is software.
-Everyone has their favorites 800-pound app suites (Adobe, I’m looking at you), massive Steam libraries, obscure utilities, desktop doodads, and other ephemera woven into a boot drive tapestry that can take a few days and plenty of frustration to get together again.
-If there was only a way to swap Windows installs between systems…
+With your hundred-dollar software suite (Adobe, I’m looking at you), massive Steam library, obscure utilities, desktop doodads, and other ephemera woven into your age-old boot drive tapestry, that can take a few days and plenty of frustration to get together again.

 Sysprep to the rescue

-As it turns out, there is.
-Microsoft includes a command line utility, Sysprep.exe that strips a few customizations from a full Windows installation, allowing painless movement between hardware platforms.
-Sysprep has been around since the Windows NT days and works on all modern Windows PCs including Windows 10.
+Microsoft includes a command line utility for just such an occasion.
+It's known as Sysprep.exe, and it only strips away some customisations from a full Windows installation, allowing painless movement between hardware platforms.
+It's been around since the Windows NT days, and it works on all modern Windows PCs including Windows 11.

 Originally designed for large-scale hardware deployments in the IT world, the command removes the name of the PC and resets a few other internal Windows settings so moving that carefully compiled hard drive takes just a fraction of the full rebuild time.
 Applications, data files, and other configuration data are retained.
 Lost are stored passwords, browser settings, and possibly Windows activation, so keep this information and any keys or other Microsoft information handy.
 They may be needed later.

 Windows activation keys can be retrieved from physical product packaging (you kept this, right?), a label on chassis of the PC itself or with utilities that extract them, such as Magical Jelly Bean.
-Win10, with digital activation, should handle this automatically via Microsoft’s servers but upgrades can cause hassles.
+Windows 11, with its digital activation, should handle this automatically via Microsoft’s servers but upgrades can cause issues.

 Significant hardware changes, such as motherboard replacement, might require a call to Microsoft’s activation hotline to resolve.
-Microsoft advises that if you're running Windows 10 and added your Microsoft account and linked it to the digital license on your device, you can use the Activation troubleshooter to reactivate Windows.
+Microsoft advises that if you're running Windows 10 or 11, and added your Microsoft account by linking it to the digital license on your device, you can use the Activation troubleshooter to reactivate Windows.

-From the new command line, you have two ways to proceed.
-You can either manually change directories to C:\ System32\Sysprep\ and type Sysprep or issue the global %windir%\System32\Sysprep\Sysprep.exe directly.
+From the command line, you have two ways to proceed.
+Either manually change directories by typing cd \Windows\System32\Sysprep, pressing enter, then typing sysprep and press enter again; or you can issue the global %windir%\System32\Sysprep\Sysprep.exe directly.

-Either brings up the System Preparation Tool with a frontend graphic user interface.
+Either way, you'll soon be greeted by the System Preparation Tool.
 Use Sysprep.exe /h for a list of options and syntax if you’re hardcore and prefer sticking with command lines and keyboards.

-Lastly, select “Shutdown” from Shutdown options and the system will configure itself and turn off, ready for drive transfer or imaging.
-Note that after Sysprep.exe options are selected and the system shuts down, restarting it again on the original computer will initiate the configuration process, so be careful not to bump the power switch.
+Lastly, select Shutdown from Shutdown options.
+The system will configure itself and turn off, ready for drive transfer or imaging.
+Note that after Sysprep.exe options are selected and the system shuts down, restarting it again on the original computer will initiate the configuration process, so swap your boot drive over to your new machine first.

 Once initial customization is finished expect a delay while Windows adjusts itself to the new hardware environment before delivering you to the desktop.
 From here, setup is a snap.
 Install any drivers or other updates required for new hardware from the folder prepared earlier, and your new rig is ready to roll, with all your old software and customizations intact.
 Pretty slick.